Halloween is the time of year we go out collecting sugar-laden goodies. And the more, the merrier.

 Before we talk about the “official” numbers you need to know the difference between “added” sugar and “naturally occurring” sugar.

-Fruit and other healthy whole foods contain sugar.
+Like I said, fruit and other healthy whole foods contain sugar.
 They also contain water, fiber, vitamins, minerals, and other phytochemicals.
 They are good for you!
 Eating fruits and vegetables is a well-proven way to reduce your risks of many chronic diseases.

 “Added sugars,” on the other hand, are problematic.
 In 2013, the American Heart Association calculated that about 25,000 deaths per year were due to sweetened beverages.
 In fact, take a look at this and you decide for yourself about added sugars.
 “Added sugars” are also in baked goods, candies, soups, sauces and other processed foods.
 You can find sugar on the ingredient list as many names, often ending in “-ose.”
 These include glucose, fructose, sucrose, etc.